cjosk/albionsiphone/README.md

    npm install
    ```
 2. Create a `.env.local` file with your Firebase configuration (see `env.example`).
-3. Run the development server:
+3. Start the development server:
    ```bash
    npm run dev
    ```